thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 You can edit the `.tsl` file before you import it.
 Refer to [ThoughtSpot Scripting Language]({{ site.baseurl }}/admin/ts-cloud/tsl.html).

 ## Update an object
-You can overwrite an existing Worksheet by downloading the `.tsl` file, making any necessary changes, and then reuploading the `.tsl` file.
-To update an Answer or Pinboard, you must export the `.tsl` file, make any necessary changes, and then upload it as a new object.
-You cannot overwrite an existing Answer or Pinboard.
-Instead, you must create a new object.
+You can overwrite an existing Worksheet, Answer, Pinboard, or View by downloading the `.tsl` file, making any necessary changes, and then re-uploading the `.tsl` file.

-To update an existing worksheet, follow these steps:
+To update an existing object, follow these steps.
+In this case, we are updating a Worksheet.

 1. Click **Data** on the top navigation bar.

-2. Click the name of the worksheet you want to edit.
+2. Click the name of the Worksheet you want to edit.

 3. Click the ellipsis ![more options menu]({{ site.baseurl }}/images/icon-ellipses.png){: .inline} (more options) menu in the upper-right side of the screen.